-When you’re trying to tackle morning routines — especially in the back-to-school season — you need to figure out what works best for YOUR family.
+When you’re trying to tackle your morning routines — especially in the back-to-school season — you need to figure out what works best for YOUR family.

 Set realistic expectations for yourself and your kids.
 If you don’t have the time and patience to craft elaborate bento boxes with food shaped like animals, that’s okay.
 I LOVE to pin those awesome lunch box layouts, but I’m not actually making them.
 (Pinterest is for dreaming, right?)